Joe Byrne Memorial Stadium

-Joe Byrne Memorial Stadium is a multi-purpose arena located on Jones Street, adjacent to High Street, in Grand Falls-Windsor, Newfoundland and Labrador.
+Joe Byrne Memorial Stadium, colloquially known as "The Joe", is a multi-purpose arena located on Jones Street, adjacent to High Street, in Grand Falls-Windsor, Newfoundland and Labrador.
 The stadium is used to host trade shows, conferences, sporting events and special events.
 The ice arena was constructed in 1947/48 and was known as the Grand Falls Stadium until 1991.

 Construction

 The Anglo-Newfoundland Development Company built and owned the Grand Falls Stadium.
 The town of Grand Falls was incorporated in 1961 and that year bought the stadium from the company.

 Opening

 The first performance at the new stadium was a children's ice carnival followed by a figure skating exhibition by two Murphy sisters from Corner Brook on February 12, 1948.
 Approximately 2,300 spectators attended the stadium's first event.
 The official opening of the stadium was on November 22, 1948.
 An exhibition game was played between two teams from the Maritime Senior Hockey League, the Halifax Crescents and the Halifax St. Mary's.

 When the stadium first opened, and until late 1954 when St. John's Memorial Stadium was completed, it was the only regulation-size artificial ice surface in Newfoundland and could accommodate 2,500 spectators.